-Do: Instead of talking about emergencies and what-if situations, use this opportunity to ask your child how they experience safety.
-Safety has often been equated with emergencies when in reality the vast majority of experiences students have are in familiar places, where intentions are unclear and expectations can be misaligned.
+Do: Instead of talking about emergencies and what-if situations, use this opportunity to ask your loved one about how they experience safety.
+Safety has often been equated with emergencies when in reality the vast majority of experiences people have are in familiar places, where intentions are unclear and expectations can be misaligned.
 The definition of safety is changing.
 Have an open dialogue about how safety situations almost never feel clear-cut and what options they have in the moment when they start to feel unsure.
 Flare provides users with more optionality to create an easy out of an uncomfortable situation earlier before things escalate.

-Don’t: We do not recommend that you ask your child to add you to their Crew in the app.
+Don’t: We do not recommend that you ask your loved one to add you to their Crew in the app.
 The Crew is the group of contacts that we will notify if the user presses and holds the hidden button on their Flare.
 They get put on a text chain where they can see the user's location and are asked to check-in on the user.
-We deliberately do not use alarmist language when we message the crew because that reduces the mental barriers for the user to feel comfortable activating the feature earlier in the moment.
+We deliberately do not use alarmist language when we message the Crew because that reduces the mental barriers for the user to feel comfortable activating the feature earlier in the moment.

 Questions?
 Reach out to us at firstname.lastname@example.org